Neutral Helium Microscopy (SHeM): A Review: Optimal microscope configurations

+The work done on optimal SHeM configurations has had major impact in microscope design.
+Most importantly, it has proven that for a given working distance (distance between optical element and sample) and given distance between skimmer and optical element, the zone plate microscope provides higher intensities at higher resolutions than the pinhole microscope (see Fig.~\ref{fig:optimisation_figure}).
+This is not an obvious insight, given that only around 12.5$\%$ of the beam incident on the zone plate enters the focused beam spot (see section~\ref{sec:resolution_limits}), whereas 100$\%$ of the beam that passes through the pinhole contributes to the beam spot.

+While Fig.~\ref{fig:optimisation_figure} shows that the zone plate microscope eventually "beats" the pinhole microscope for a given working distance, it is important to note that the zone plate imposes a minimum size for the working distance, see eq.~\ref{working-distance}, which is not present for the pinhole microscope.
+Furthermore, for the zone plate microscope to work well, an order sorting aperture needs to be inserted between the zone plate and the sample as previously discussed~\cite{eder2017zero}.
+In general, the smaller the distances the higher the intensity, so if the working distance is not an issue, it may be possible to conceive a pinhole design which gives higher intensity for a given resolution than a corresponding zone plate microscope.
+The best resolution in SHeM so far: 0.315~$\mu m$ was obtained using a pinhole microscope with a working distance of 10~$\mu m$~\cite{witham2012increased}, two orders of magnitude less than what was used in figure Fig.~\ref{fig:optimisation_figure}.

-The work done in recent years on the issue of finding optimal configurations for helium microscopes has had two major impacts.
-First, it has shown that the designs used to that point were sub-optimal.
-In the case of the zone plate microscope the intensity could be increased by a factor of 7 compared to previous designs \cite{Salvador_theoretical_2017}, and in the case of the pinhole microscope by 75\% \cite{palau_theoretical_2016}.
-It has also led to a trend of designs using bigger skimmers and smaller pinhole-skimmer distances.
-The first was motivated by the realisation that increasing the skimmer distance had a significant effect in centre line intensity, and the second by the fact that smaller microscopes are more performant.
+Finally it can be mentioned that the work on optimal SHeM configurations has shown that the first SHeM designs were sub-optimal.
+In the case of the zone plate microscope the intensity could be increased by a factor of 7 \cite{Salvador_theoretical_2017}, and in the case of the pinhole microscope by a factor 1.75 \cite{palau_theoretical_2016}.
+In practice the work has already led to new microscope designs using bigger skimmers and smaller skimmer-pinhole distances.